farbius/fmcw-radar-doa/README.md

 # FMCW Radar DoA Estimation

-This repository provides a set of Jupyter notebooks covering the mathematical foundations, Python implementation, and practical analysis of direction-of-arrival estimation for automotive FMCW MIMO radar.
+Direction-of-arrival estimation for automotive FMCW MIMO radar, covering the signal model, covariance-matrix processing, snapshot extraction, and the main DoA algorithms: Spatial FFT, Bartlett, Capon/MVDR, MUSIC, and ESPRIT.

 The covered methods include conventional beamforming with the Spatial FFT and Bartlett beamformer, adaptive beamforming with Capon/MVDR, and subspace-based estimation with MUSIC and ESPRIT.